beverloo/periodic-background-sync/README.md

   1. Updating state:
      This is the data required for the correct functioning of the app.
 Examples:
      * Updated search index for a search app.
-     * Pushing a critical application update.
+     * A critical application update.
-     * Updated icons after a UI overhaul of a web app.
+     * Updated icons.

   2. Updating content:
      Periodic content producers can push content to user devices, to be consumed at a later, more convenient time.
 Examples:
      * Fresh articles from news sites.
+Push API can be used here, but the updates will be too frequent, so the content site will have to batch the push messages.
+The browser is in a much better position to do that.
      * List of badges the user has earned, in a fitness app.
      * List of new songs from their favorited artists, in a songs app, to be downloaded using Background Fetch if the user clicks on "Download".

-  Currently, the Push API enables this, but it requires setting up a server that speaks the Web Push protocol.
-Additional tasks like resource management add complexity to this approach.
+  Currently, the Push API enables this, but it requires setting up a server that speaks the Web Push protocol, and maintaining a backend.
 Periodic Background Sync offers a simpler, more accessible solution.

 ## Why do we care?
   * Native apps currently have the ability to offer fresh content to users, even when they're